 Thus parents establish household and visitation Routines so the child knows what to expect.
 They allow the child to create Rituals to feel more in control of her life.
 And they provide continual Reassurance that the parents are as lovingly connected to the child as ever, and are committed to the making this new family arrangement work.

-For more about the effects of divorce and remarriage on adolescents, see my book, "KEYS TO SUCCESSFUL STEP-FATHERING," (Barron's, 2010, Second edition.)
+For more about the effects of divorce and remarriage on adolescents, see my novel, "THE CASE OF THE SCARY DIVORCE -- A Jackson Skye Mystery," (Magination Press, 1997.)
 Information at: www.carlpickhardt.com

 Next week's entry: Adolescence and Holiday Safety